blbrodie/blbrodie.github.io/_posts/2019-11-17-the-language-agnostic-all-purpose-incredible-makefile.md

 3. You keep notes in Evernote, an org file, or a text file to write down commonly used commands for a project.

-4. You have to run certain commands before others?
+4. You have to run certain commands before others.
 For example, when switching branches in a rails project, you might have to do something like

         bundle && RAILS_ENV=test bundle exec rails db:migrate && bundle exec rspec spec/features/